 The Regulations aim to mitigate the adverse impacts on a party to, or any other person with an interest in, a commercial lease resulting from the COVID-19 pandemic.

-The Regulations can apply retrospectively from 30 March 2020, and will be in place until 30 September 2020. [see reg 5]
+The Regulations can apply retrospectively from 30 March 2020, and were initially in place until 30 September 2020 [see reg 5].

 Get Legal Help